zksecurity/RFCs/source/starknet/fri.md

 TODO: we do not make use of aggregation here, the way the first layer polynomial is created is sort of transparent here, is it still worth having this section?

-## Notable differences with vanilla FRI
+## Notable Differences With Vanilla FRI

 Besides obvious missing implementation details from the description above, the protocol is pretty much instantiated as is, except for a few changes to the folding and querying process.